 You know this smell if you have been to a Muay Thai gym, it’s the oil used by most Thai fighters in Thailand to help their muscles warm-up before training and to help prevent injuries from occurring and during Thai massage.

-This oil has almost mystical properties if you believe the reviews on Amazon here(Amazon Link) and I remember it being everywhere in Thailand similar to Tiger balm and to treat all manner of different muscle injuries and joint pain.
+This oil has almost mystical properties if you believe the reviews on Amazon and I remember it being everywhere in Thailand similar to Tiger balm and was is to treat all manner of different muscle injuries and joint pain.

-Whilst not essential I still recommended using some form of Namman boxing oil or CBD muscle cream(Amazon Link) to deal with the nagging muscle injuries you will pick up in Muay Thai.
+Whilst not essential I still recommended using some form of Namman boxing oil or CBD muscle cream(which you can see here on Amazon) to deal with the nagging muscle injuries you will pick up in Muay Thai.